Blog

 • Effectively impossible to forge or alter, and easy to verify

 Blockchain credentials is the term given to digital credentials that are written to the blockchain to provide enhanced levels of security.
 They are used to prevent credential fraud and are effectively impossible to forge, alter, or remove.
-Accredible uses the Bitcoin blockchain to store an unchangeable record of credentials while ensuring they are easy to verify.
+Accredible anchors credentials to the Ethereum network, storing an unchangeable record of each credential while ensuring it remains easy to verify.

 No personal or recipient data is stored on the blockchain.
 Once a credential has been created a ‘receipt’ is generated consisting of a series of numbers that represents the credential information.
 This receipt of creation is then written to the blockchain.
 When someone goes to verify a credential, Accredible checks the stored series of numbers against what the credential information generates today and makes sure they’re the same.